linode/docs/docs/guides/quick-answers/linux/linux-mount-smb-share/index.md

     This should show you the share information as output, confirming that the share has been successfully mounted using the credentials file.

-### Mount a Share Automatically
+## Mount a Share Automatically At Boot

 Remounting the CIFS share every time you restart the server would be annoying.
 You can set your server up to automatically remount the share every time you restart it using the following steps.
 Make sure that the share is currently unmounted.

 1. Open the `/etc/fstab` file in your preferred text editor.
 This file contains configurations that the server uses on reboot to reconnect to shares (among other things).
 There are columns for the file system, mount point, type, and options.

 1. Enter the information below in each of the columns:

     ```file {title="/etc/fstab"}
     <file system>: //<IP Address of Server>/<Share on Server>